-St. Joseph’s College offers an accelerated biomedical program, where students spend two years at the College, then four years at the New York College of Podiatric Medicine.
+St. Joseph's University offers an accelerated biomedical program, where students spend two years at the University, then four years at the New York College of Podiatric Medicine.
 Accepted students receive the B.S. in Biology from St. Joseph’s after three years of studying.
 On completion of the program, the D.P.M.
 (Doctor of Podiatric Medicine) is awarded.

-Students are expected to maintain an honors GPA while at SJC and score satisfactorily in the Medical College Admissions Test (MCAT), which is taken in April of the program’s second year.
+Students are expected to maintain an honors GPA while at St. Joseph's University and score satisfactorily in the Medical College Admissions Test (MCAT), which is taken in April of the program’s second year.